Jebe: Invasion of Khwarezm Empire

 During the invasion of the Khwarezm Empire in 1219, Jebe was sent with a diversionary force over the Tian Shan mountains during the winter to threaten the fertile Ferghana Valley.
 Jebe was able to navigate the tall mountain passes that had over five feet of snow, and he drew out Shah Mohammed II's elite 50,000 man cavalry reserve force.
 Jebe either won a victory or at least avoided defeat against this elite force and maneuvered further south to threaten Khorasan in order to cut off the far-away provinces.
-He then looped back to join Genghis's main army at the capital Samarkand, effectively dividing Khwarezm into two.
-In order to prevent the Shah from rallying his forces in Khorasan and western Iran, Genghis Khan dispatched Jebe and Subutai to hunt the Shah throughout his own empire.
+He then looped back to join Genghis Khan's main army at the capital Samarkand, effectively dividing Khwarezm into two.
+In order to prevent the Shah from rallying his forces in Khorasan and western Iran, Genghis dispatched Jebe and Subutai to hunt the Shah throughout his own empire.
 Though they ultimately failed to catch him, their close pursuit prevented the Shah from rallying any new armies and the Shah was forced to flee toward Iran with Jebe and Subutai in close behind.
 As a result, the Khwarezmian forces were spread out and destroyed gradually.

 Death

 Jebe had made a legendary raid around the Caspian Sea where he and Subutai defeated the Georgians, who were set to join the Fifth Crusade, as well as the Caucasus Steppe tribes.
 He then later went on to defeat the Kievan Rus' and Cumans at the Battle of the Kalka River.
-This battle preceded the conquest of Kievan Rus' and he likely died on his return from the conquests of the Kievan Rus' in approximately 1224.
+He likely died shortly after the battle in approximately 1224.
 The circumstances surrounding his disappearance and death are mysterious.
 One scholar, Stephen Pow suggests that Jebe may have been killed by the Russian allied Kipchaks forces near a kurgan close to Khortytsia Island.
 The discrepancy behind this information may be a result of linguistic errors since the Turkic-speaking Kipchaks referred to Jebe as Gemya-Beg.
-But Russian scholars D.M.
+Russian scholars D.M.
 Timokhin and V.V.
 Tishin questioned his views; they believe that the version of Stephen Pow is not proven on the basis of written sources and has absolutely no linguistic evidence.
-Although the circumstances around his death are mysterious, Jebe left an indelible mark on history with his conquests in East and Central Asia, and Europe at Kiev and the Rus.